 I give up.
 I surrender.
 That can sometimes be a bad thing, but in my case it’s not.
 I’m gradually simplifying my life.
 I’m giving up things that no longer bring me joy or serve God in the way I feel He’s leading me.
 That can be a scary process in some ways.
 In some cases it means giving up some things that have formed my identify.
 Not an easy thing to do.

 Here are a few of the things I’m parting with.

-buy Maxalt in england Writing books.
+where can i buy clomid over the counter Writing books.
 This is the biggest limb I’m cutting off, and I’m not saying I’ll never write another book.
 But for now, that’s how it feels.
 I’ll continue marketing the books I’ve written.
 I’ve still got two more to be released in the next year or so, which will require my loving attention.
 But I don’t see a new book project on the horizon for a good long while and that feels amazing.

 Clutter.
 I wish there was an unsubscribe button for this!
 But alas, I have to sort, recycle, toss, file, or donate my clutter.
 I’ve begun this process and I hate it.
 But I love the result.
 I’m getting lighter, freer, than I’ve been in a long time and that feels great.
 This will hopefully simplify a downsizing move in the future.